Shinan007/Avatar-Website/README.md

 ## Description

 The AVATAR-Website project is a personal project created to refine front-end development skills.
-It showcases a website with an Avatar-themed design, serving as a portfolio piece to demonstrate your web development capabilities.
+It showcases a website with an Avatar-themed design, serving as a portfolio piece to demonstrate my web development capabilities.

 ## Technologies Used